NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

-This section explains how to manually perform the steps that would normally be performed by a framework :term:`bridge` to execute a computation. nGraph graphs are targeted toward automatic construction; it is far easier for a processor (a CPU, GPU, or `custom silicon`_) to execute a computation than it is for a human to map out how that computation happens.
+This section explains how to manually perform the steps that would normally be performed by a framework :term:`bridge` to execute a computation. nGraph graphs are targeted toward automatic construction; it is far easier for a processor (a CPU, GPU, or `purpose-built silicon`_) to execute a computation than it is for a human to map out how that computation happens.
 Unfortunately, things that make by-hand graph construction simpler tend to make automatic construction more difficult, and vice versa.

 Nevertheless, it can be helpful to break down what is happening during graph construction.
-One of the most common goals of many showcase-level AI technologies is the efficiency  network-based approach is to consider the goal of the programmatic approaches, (requiring less memory, reducing energy -- especially as parameters increase, or as graphs become especially large) can result in any desired efficiencies.

 The documetation that follows explains two approaches frameworks can use to compile with nGraph operations:

 * :ref:`Using complete shapes <scenario_one>`
 * :ref:`Using partial shapes <scenario_two>`